WickedFlame/Polaroider/docs/index.md

 Polaroider is a Approval Testing Framework that creates and compares snapshots of almost anything

 ### Common, timeconsuming assertion testing
-Conventional assertion testing needs multiple assertion checks to test and verify all properties of an object
+Conventional assertion testing needs multiple assertion checks to test and verify all properties of an object.
+The tests have to be updated every time a new property is added.

 ```csharp
 // arrange
 var repository = new PersonRepository();